Zishan87/Test/README.md

 ## Guideline to run the script

--- without cronjob
+without cronjob
 Go to the path '/Test/'
 python3.6 script_to_schedule.py

---with cron job
+with cron job
 configure cronjob in crontab editor as schedule_job.tab (you can customize scheduled time as per requirement.) edit 'script_to_schedule.py' to sink 'filter_condition' parameter from 'stdout.log' log file.